marcomattolab/marcomartorana/README.md

 ## Description

-My official website is designed to provide visitors with comprehensive information about me, including our mission, vision, services/products, contact information, and more.
+My official website is designed to provide visitors with comprehensive information about me, including my mission, vision, training courses, contact information, and more.
 It serves as a platform to showcase my brand identity and engage with my audience.